-Scope of Work: Design, fabrication and installation of Fire Protection System Including the Following:
+Scope of Work: Design, fabrication, and installation of Fire Protection System Including the Following:

 Complete fire protection system as outlined in these Contract Documents, including all labor, materials, shop drawings and hydraulic needed to furnish and install a complete and functional fire protection system.
 System shall comply with NFPA 13, Public Authorities, Contracting Officer and Contract Documents.